 numerous options available to employers when designing the HRA; however, BMS LLC

 has narrowed the options to a few general categories.
-There are four general
+There are three general

 categories for an HRA which allow tremendous flexibility: